MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ## Run a Local Validator Node

-To start a validator node locally on your computer and create your own local blockchain network (not connected to the Libra testnet), ensure that you have run the build script as described in [Setup Libra Core](#setup-libra-core), change to the root directory of the Libra Core repository, and run `libra_swarm` as shown below:
+To start a validator node locally on your computer and create your own local blockchain network (not connected to the MAPL testnet), ensure that you have run the build script as described in [Setup MAPL Core](#setup-libra-core), change to the root directory of the MAPL Core repository, and run `libra_swarm` as shown below:

 ```bash
 $ cd ~/libra